Frequently Asked Questions - Corona

 Yes.
 You must enter isolation.
 All technology has limitations, and testing methods complement each other.
 Technological measures are unable to detect all those people, who were exposed to a patient.
 Therefore, you have to continue with being updated with locations of patients, published by the Ministry on the website, and act in accordance with this information.
 It is advisable to download “HAMAGEN” application of the Ministry of Health as well, that is automatically scanning locations, published by the Ministry against your locations.

-- I have received a message (SMS) that I have to enter isolation, but I am a medical personnel member, and on date specified by the message I was protected.
+- I have received a message (SMS) that I have to enter isolation, but I am a medical personnel member, and on date specified by the message I was fully protected.
 What should I do?

 Refer your superiors and make a decision on the need for isolation.